 But it could also point to another possibility: the age of celebrity stunts is coming to an end.
 When your biggest draw cards at events include those whose skillset is TikTok or a Housewife from a major city, why would you expect Beyoncé to wait in line with them?

 Not everyone feels this way, obviously.
 Lizzo, who was a vision in Dolce & Gabbana at the Grammy Awards, clearly has a lot of fun during her red carpet runs.
 As does Cardi B and countless others.
-But their arrivals are also meticulously timed to maximise photo ops and a smooth transition into the venue.
+But their arrivals are also meticulously timed to maximize photo ops and a smooth transition into the venue.

 Imagine if this trend makes its way to the Met Gala, whose entire experience is built around the red carpet arrival.